 柔 yauh4: soft

-逼 bik1: closing the distance, occupying the opponent’s space
+逼 bik1: closing the distance, expanding to occupy the opponent’s space

 直 jik6: using a long straight technique